stretchr/hoard/README.md

 A fast, smart caching package for Go.

 ##Get started
+Hoard offers a few different ways to manage caching in your Go programs.
 ###Manual cache management
 Hoard provides simple `Has`, `Get` and `Set` methods to enable you to work with objects by a key: